Heat Maps

 paintHeatMapPoint ..> SceneTexture : mutates imageData

-• Per-geometry texture + UV layout — heat maps are only meaningful for the geometry they were painted for, so each SceneGeometry ends up with its own bespoke colour map and UV unwrap.
-Heat maps don't pool across geometries.
+• Per-geometry texture + UV layout — each SceneGeometry ends up with its own colour map and UV unwrap.
+Heat maps are not pooled across geometries.

-• Caller-supplied scalar field — pass a scalars callback that returns geometry.positionsCompressed.length / 3 values per geometry; the default is per-vertex world-space elevation along worldUp, useful as a smoke-test "low = blue, high = red" gradient.
+• Caller-supplied scalar field — pass a scalars callback that returns geometry.positionsCompressed.length / 3 values per geometry; the default is per-vertex world-space elevation along worldUp.

 • Three normalisation strategies — fixed [lo, hi] for cross-scene comparability, auto-computed union range, or "perGeometry" for per-geometry stretch (each geometry uses its full ramp regardless of where it sits in the global distribution).

-• Debug grid overlaygrid: true paints a coordinate grid onto every heat map so the planar UV unwrap is visible at a glance; useful for diagnosing collapsed projections.
+• Debug grid overlaygrid: true paints a coordinate grid onto every heat map to show the planar UV unwrap.

-• Transparent passthrough — when a mesh's original material was translucent (IFC glass, curtain wall), the heat map adopts max(originalOpacity, transparentOpacityFloor) and the original alphaMode, so glass still reads as glass while showing the gradient.
+• Transparent passthrough — when a mesh's original material was translucent (IFC glass, curtain wall), the heat map adopts max(originalOpacity, transparentOpacityFloor) and the original alphaMode.

 • Preserve pre-baked UVspreserveExistingUvs: true honours uvsCompressed already on a SceneGeometry instead of re-projecting.
 Right for shapes where planar projection collapses faces (axis-aligned boxes, cylinders aligned with worldUp) and the caller has a hand-built unwrap.

-• Live brush updatespaintHeatMapPoint mutates a single mesh's heat-map SceneTexture in place; useful for "splat sensor readings as they arrive" without rebaking the whole model.
-Returns the bounds of mutated texels so the host can re-upload just that sub-region if needed.
+• Live brush updatespaintHeatMapPoint mutates a single mesh's heat-map SceneTexture in place without rebaking the whole model.
+It returns the bounds of mutated texels so the host can re-upload just that sub-region if needed.

 • Detach + destroy + recreate patternapplyHeatMapMaterials uses the SDK's supported mesh-mutation pattern: snapshot mesh params, detach + destroy the old mesh, create a fresh mesh with the same id bound to the heat-map material, re-attach to the same SceneObject.
-The object keeps its identity; only the mesh churn happens.
-Why: the renderer packs meshes into batches sized for the GPU, so changing a mesh's material in place would require batch migration — destroy + recreate keeps the renderer bookkeeping to two simple events.
+The object keeps its identity; only the mesh changes.
+The renderer packs meshes into batches sized for the GPU, so changing a mesh's material in place would require batch migration; destroy + recreate keeps the renderer bookkeeping explicit.

 import {